101 – King’s University College at Western University

 - Human Rights Studies

 - Management and Organizational Studies (including Accounting, Finance, Global Commerce and Human Resources)

 Semester Entry Points

-If you feel that your average will fall marginally below the minimum admission requirements for King’s, let us know why, and the Admissions Committee will take your situation into account in the admission process.
+If you feel that your average will fall marginally below the minimum admission requirements for King’s, let us know why, and the Admissions Committee will take your situation into consideration during the admission process.

 Submission of Documents

-After Western receives your application, an acknowledgement will be sent to you detailing the documents required to complete your application for admission to King’s.
-All requested supporting documents must be received before an admission decision can be made.
-It is your responsibility to ensure that all required documentation has been submitted to the Office of Enrolment Services.
+It is your responsibility to ensure that all required documentation is submitted to the Office of Enrolment Services.
 Submit all documents as soon as they are available and prior to the document deadline.